 But its upload speed stays a common source of frustration.
 Personally, I feel like I’m wasting my time, sitting in front of my computer & trying to upload photos so that I can sell pictures online (large image files) for the last 10 minutes.
 I bet the irritation of someone working with videos is ten times higher.

-Sometimes, it takes so long to upload to Google Drive, that you just don't want to bother with the platform.
+Sometimes, it takes so long to upload files to Google Drive, that you just don't want to bother with the platform.

 Well, we're here to fix those problems!
-Now is a good time to discuss Google Drive upload speed.
+Now is a good time to discuss slow Google Drive upload speed.
 We’ll answer this big question – how long does it take for Google Drive to process a video?
 And more importantly, we’ll find ways to even upload large files in Google Drive faster.

 Behind the scenes of uploading to Google Drive